CelestialChai/Vehicle-Builder/README.md

   This project is licensed under the None license.

   ## Contributing
   Amanda G. Also online web help in better understanding how and why to use functions such as 'instanceof'.
 W3 Schools was a big help.
-Honestly helped my with readability with if else statements.
+Honestly helped my with readability with if else statements and making them work for me.
+And for understanding params better.

   ## Tests
   npm test